cpkelley94/covidcompbio/01-DataTypes.md

 the `int` keyword.
 The developers of Python saw this code structure as redundant: we already know that `num` is an integer because we are giving it the value of 5.
-This, when you are declaring a variable in Python, the type identifier is omitted for simplicity:
+Thus, when you are declaring a variable in Python, the type identifier is omitted for simplicity:

 ```python